 Good Intentions Aren’t Enough

-* routine use of drugs like pitocin to stimulate contractions & release the placenta
+- routine use of drugs like pitocin to stimulate contractions and release the placenta

-* immediate cord clamping (and separation of baby & mother)
+- immediate cord clamping (and separation of baby and mother)

 These measures have become common practice among care providers.
 Despite good intentions, each one has negative unintended consequences to weigh.
 Immediate cord clamping in particular poses risks that have been under-emphasized and need to be brought to light.